cerenhaydaroglu/liver_segmentation/README.md

 ### Results

 Use the trained model to do segmentation on validation images, the result is statisfactory.
-Readers are encourage to play with the architectures with validation as a guide, and test their final model on the testing set.
+Readers are encourage to play with the architectures with validation set as a guide, and test their final model on the testing set.
 Here, we show some random examples from validation results of the trained model after 17 epochs.

 <img src="./fig/batch_1357_display.png" width="100">
 <img src="./fig/batch_1354_display.png" width="100">